M1RK02/CiscoAutoMeetings/README.md

 ## Contact

-If you have contributions, need support, have suggestions, or just want to get in touch with the me, join my [Discord server](https://discord.gg/Q9wPYcKtKy)!
+If you have contributions, need support, have suggestions, or just want to get in touch with the me, send me an [email](mailto:picamirko02@gmail.com)!

 ## License

 This software is licensed under the terms of the MIT license.
 See [LICENSE.txt](LICENSE.txt) for more details.